wb-bgs/EdinburghUniGeomagAssessment/README.md

 ### Using Noteable:

+- First, navigate to the Noteable link within the Geomagnetism course area on Learn and login to Noteable
-- First, login and launch a "GeoScience Notebook" at <https://noteable.edina.ac.uk/login>
+- Choose a "GeoScience Notebook" from the drop down menu, and click "Start"
 - Then, select a "Terminal" session from the Noteable launch tab
 - Pull in the code repo:
   ```